 Unlike other crimes, fraud charges usually do not begin with an arrest.
 If you are being questioned by corporate lawyers, your employer, or law enforcement officers, you should have an experienced attorney by your side to defend you from the very beginning.
 Without an attorney’s guidance, you may not be able to foresee how your statements can later be used against you if you are prosecuted for fraud.

 A fraud conviction can result in jail time, costly fines, and a criminal record.
 In these tough economic times, it can be nearly impossible to get a job with a fraud conviction on your record.
-There are so many qualified applicants competing for so few positions, that a blemish on your record will often immediately disqualify you.
+There are so many qualified applicants competing for so few positions that a blemish on your record will often immediately disqualify you.
 At Shebell & Shebell, we strive to help our clients avoid a conviction.
 Our team of criminal trial lawyers includes former prosecutors and judges.
 Having worked both sides of fraud cases, we have a unique advantage over other law firms.
-Our insight helps us to develop the optimal legal strategy to get your charges dismissed outright, or downgraded to a more favorable charge such as disorderly conduct.
+Our insight helps us to develop the optimal legal strategy to get your charges dismissed outright or downgraded to a more favorable charge such as disorderly conduct.
 We have a successful track record of making deals with municipal prosecutors to get fraud charges downgraded to municipal ordinance violations, which result in no jail time and no criminal record.
 If you are accused of fraud, contact Shebell & Shebell.

 Fraud is when someone acts dishonestly in order to gain an advantage (usually a financial advantage).
 To prove that you committed fraud, the prosecution must demonstrate: